nnichols/nnichols.github.io/_posts/dnd/krug/2019-08-16-the-thief-and-the-knight.markdown

 We're friends helping friends here."

 The barbarians relent, and let the halfling jump back to his feet.
-Thaelen agrees to the terms, "Yeah, friends helping friends to some drinks."
+Thaelen agrees to the terms, "Yeah, friends helping friends to some drinks, bitch."
 He continues laughing to himself as the group gives him an estranged look.
 The halfling nods, and he charges upstairs to have his fill.
 The rest of the group eventually joins him, but are quickly distracted by a commotion in the streets.